 It takes about two weeks before the creditor is notified by the Bankruptcy Court, after that the Debtor should immediately contact our office as you may be entitled to take legal action against the creditor to obtain a specific order from the court prohibiting the creditor from taking further collection action.

-A reaffirmation agreement is an agreement that the Creditor between the Debtor and a creditor that puts the Debtor back on the hook as the Debtor agrees to pay the money owed, even though the Debtor has filed bankruptcy.
 Reaffirmations are not required by the bankruptcy court, the only time our office recommends a reaffirmation agreement is when your lender offers you better terms, i.e. reduced interest rate.
 Reaffirmation is optional and is not required, we advise against reaffirmation agreements because it puts you back on the hook, this means let's say you lost your job and were unable to pay the mortgage, the lender foreclosed, the lender could, if you signed reaffirmation agreement sue you for the deficiency balance and win and then garnish your wages and you would be stuck paying for a house you do not live in.
 In Massachusetts we use the Retain and Pay option, you keep your house or vehicle and you agree to pay without being on the hook.